altaykacan/monosplat/README.md

 By default this script runs COLMAP with the exhaustive matcher.
 If you are using videos from a video (with sequential images) you can also use the `--use_sequential_matcher` option of the script.
 You would also need to download the vocabulary tree from the official COLMAP website.

-You can also save masks for movable objects to ignore pixels belonging to them when reconstructing the point cloud.
+You can also save segmentation masks for movable objects to ignore pixels belonging to them when reconstructing the point cloud, saving precomputed depths, or training a 3D Gaussian Splatting model.
 Please see `./thesis/tools/create_masks.py` for a script on how to do that.

----
 ### Pose Estimation
 Once we have the intrinsics, we can either use the poses from COLMAP or run any SLAM system.
 We found that COLMAP usually performs well but SLAM systems returns much more accurate poses when the camera does a loop.
 This is expected as COLMAP isn't optimized for sequentially captured images (see [this](https://github.com/colmap/colmap/issues/411) and [this](https://github.com/colmap/colmap/issues/1521)).